kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

 ### DefaultsApplier implementation outline

-The `DefaultsApplier` follows the same pattern as the existing `CertReconciler`.
-It implements the `Runnable` and `LeaderElectionRunnable` interfaces from controller-runtime.
-The manager starts it only on the leader instance.
-It runs a periodic loop controlled by a configurable ticker, re-reading the ConfigMap and reconciling default resources on each tick.
+The `DefaultsApplier` is implemented as a controller-runtime reconciler.
+It is registered with the manager using `ctrl.NewControllerManagedBy(mgr)` and watches ConfigMap resources with a predicate filter that selects only the target ConfigMap by name.
+The ConfigMap name is provided via the `--defaults-configmap-name` CLI flag (default: `kubewarden-defaults`), which is exposed as a Helm value.
+The Helm chart passes this value to the controller Deployment's container args.
+Controller-runtime's built-in leader election ensures the Reconciler runs only on the leader instance.

 Because the ConfigMap holds full Kubernetes resource YAML and the controller already registers the Kubewarden CRD types in its scheme, each entry is decoded